Post Summary: The Best Day Trips From Portland, Oregon

 The Columbia River Gorge is the most popular area for day trips from Portland, for its proximity, numerous outdoor options, and amazing scenery.
 Along I-84, you can experience some rewarding hikes, gorgeous waterfalls, and amazing water and land activities along the river.

-Some of the most popular things to do here are visiting the Columbia Gorge Waterfalls, and you can even take a leisure tour of several of them on the Columbia River Gorge Historic Highway.
+Some of the most popular things to do here are visiting the Columbia Gorge waterfalls, and you can even take a leisure tour of several of them on the Columbia River Gorge Historic Highway.

 Multnomah Falls is by far the most popular to visit (and the tallest waterfall in Oregon), but here are some others to consider for your day trip from Portland to the Columbia River Gorge:

-- Latourell Falls (2 miles round trip)
+- Latourell Falls (2 miles round trip to Upper Falls)

 - Wahkeena Falls (4.7-mile loop to see Multnomah and Fairy Falls)